praiwann/easy-python-aws-lambda/README.md

 - Let's Rock!!

 ### Get started...
-Please see /lambda/example directory for an example usage.
+See /lambda/example directory for an example usage.

 You can create new directory beneath /lambda for any lambda module.
 All dir will have their own python dependencies (list by requirements.txt and **can't use a specific version** for now).